 All KU Medical Center research personnel, KU Medical Center staff, affiliated staff and collaborators from other institutions who participate in human subjects research at KU Medical Center must pass and maintain current Human Research Protection training.
 KU Medical Center partners with CITI (Collaborative Institutional Training Initiative) to provide Human Research Protection training.
 Training must be renewed every three years.

-Research personnel should complete either the Biomedical Basic Course or the Social-Behavioral Basic Course, depending on the type of research activity planned.
+Research personnel should complete either the CITI Biomedical Researchers Basic Course or the CITI Social-Behavioral Researchers Basic Course, depending on the type of research activity planned.
 Advanced courses may be required if research involves vulnerable populations.
 For research personnel who previously completed Social-Behavioral training and are now involved in biomedical research, an additional course "FDA Research for Social-Behavioral Investigators" will satisfy this requirement.

 The CITI system also is used for training in Good Clinical Practice (GCP) and Responsible Conduct of Research (RCR), if applicable.
-However, GCP and RCR training are separate requirements and can NOT be substituted for the Human Subjects Protections requirement.
+However, GCP and RCR training are separate requirements and cannot be substituted for the Human Research Protections requirement.

 Detailed information on how to access, complete and verify training can be found in the CITI Guide to Getting Started (PDF).
 While it is important to complete your CITI training for Human Research Protection and Conflict of Interest in a timely manner, we ask that you wait until you have access to eCompliance before you log into CITI.
 Once you are able to log into eCompliance, you can log into CITI and click on the LOG IN THROUGH MY INSTITUTION link.

-- KU Medical Center faculty or staff members can access the system using their KU Medical Center username and password.
+- myIRB is part of the myResearch suite.
+KU Medical Center personnel access the system using KU Medical Center single sign on.

-- For individuals affiliated with KU Medical Center research, but not an employee or student at the University, please contact your principal investigator (PI).
-The Account Requestor list by KU Medical Center Department will help the PI identify your contact to request an account.
+- For individuals affiliated with KU Medical Center research, but not an employee or student at the University, please contact your Principal Investigator (PI).
+The Account Requestor list will help the PI identify your contact to request an account.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a federal law that provides safeguards that protect patient privacy.
 HIPAA requirements are tailored to the type of research and may affect data collection, data sharing, recruitment, informed consent, and collaborations with external entities.